kragorg/dng/chapters/2025-04-13 — Dungeons and Gardens.md

 ## Syrinlya

 The wind assaults the party as they step onto frozen ground, driving needles of snow into exposed skin.
 Kragor pulls his cloak tighter, muttering about unnatural cold.
-A stout, weathered dwarf woman with a wild mane of shaggy grey hair approaches, stamping heavily booted feet.
+A stout, weathered dwarf woman with a wild mane of shaggy gray hair approaches, stamping heavily booted feet.

 “Morgo Delwur, at yer service!” she declares, her voice rasping through the gale.
 “Heard you were comin’.
 Lookin’ for Orvo Mustave?”
 She gestures vaguely inland.
 “His yurt’s over there.
 And the Buyer?”
 She points to a larger, well-maintained yurt.
 “That’s his place.
 Fancy.”